 Before week 4

+Congratulations on your exciting news!
 If your periods are usually regular, conception is likely to happen in the middle of weeks one to four.
 You are very unlikely to know you're pregnant at this stage.

-Pregnancies are measured from the first day of your last period rather than the day you actually conceived your baby.
+It may sound odd but pregnancies are measured from the first day of your last period rather than the day you actually conceived your baby.
 This is because it's not always easy to be sure of the exact date you became pregnant.

 “I spent the entire week my period was due running to the loo, just to double check I didn’t have my period.
 My boobs felt tender - but that can be a sign of PMT too.
 I took an early test in the end and couldn’t believe it when it showed positive.”
 Ayida, mum of one